 The FIDM Alumni Association keeps FIDM Grads connected and provides up-to-the-minute alumni news and information.
-Currently there are 35 FIDM alumni chapters in the United States, Europe, and Asia -providing graduates with a valuable personal network throughout the world that includes 65,000 alumni members.

-The Alumni Relations Office communicates monthly about alumni chapter events and news through LiveWire, a monthly eNewsletter.
-Annually, alumni can review the online award-winning Alumni Magazine DIALOGUES featuring a wealth of industry and career focused information about alumni achievements.
+Currently there are 25 FIDM alumni chapters in the United States, Europe, and Asia with 70,000 alumni members.
+The Alumni Relations Office communicates about industry related workshops and seminars, monthly alumni chapter events, and news through LiveWire, a monthly eNewsletter.
+Alumni social media groups, Facebook, and LinkedIn support members by enhancing the exchange of ideas and networking across industries and around the world.